 See the hbase-downstreamer test for a simple example of a project that is downstream of HBase an depends on it.
 Check it out and run its simple test to make sure maven artifacts are properly deployed to the maven repository.
 Be sure to edit the pom to point to the proper staging repository.
-Make sure you are pulling from the repository when tests run and that you are not getting from your local repository, by either passing the -U flag or deleting your local repo content and check maven is pulling from remote out of the staging repository.
+Make sure you are pulling from the repository when tests run and that you are not getting from your local repository, by either passing the -U flag or deleting your local repository.